luucasrb/luucasrb/README.md

 ### Hi, my name is Lucas.
 How are you? 👋

+Programming since 2015, I graduated in Computer Engineering from the Universidade Federal do Rio Grande in early 2021, and recently completed a Master's degree also in Computer Engineering.

+During the latter part of my undergraduate studies and throughout the Master's program, I worked as a Researcher in the development of a analytics tool for the [Petrobras SA](https://petrobras.com.br/).
+My final dissertation focused on resource and performance analysis in training of Graph Neural Networks.

+Over the last three years, I've also worked as a Full-Stack Engineer at [MBOCHIP](https://mbochip.com/), developing systems and interfaces for the financial market.

 <!--
 **luucasrb/luucasrb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.